 Israeli Security Forces

 The Israeli military has been using Polaris MVRS 700 all-terrain vehicles (ATVs) since the 2006 Lebanon War.
 They were used in Israel’s 2008 and 2014 ground invasions of the Gaza Strip, mainly as an evacuation vehicle.
-It is unclear how Polaris ATVs were used during Israel’s 2023-2025 genocidal war on Gaza.
-However, they are still in use, as the Israeli military paid for Polaris ATV maintenance in April 2024.
+It is unclear if Polaris ATVs were used during Israel’s 2023-2025 genocidal war on Gaza.
+However, they are still in use, as the Israeli military paid for Polaris ATV maintenance as late as April 2024.

 US Police and Immigration Enforcement Authorities